spiral-project/ihatemoney/docs/contributing.md

 You then need to write the migration steps yourself.

+## Repository rules

+- Please, try to keep it to **one pull request per feature:** if you want to do more than one thing, send multiple pull requests.
+It will be easier for us to review and merge.
+- **Document your code:** if you add a new feature, please document it in the
+- All the people working on this project do it on their spare time.
+So please, be patient if we don't answer right away.
+- We try to have two maintainers review the pull requests before merging it.
+So please, be patient if we don't merge it right away.
+After one week, only one maintainer approval is required.

 ## How to build the documentation ?

 The documentation is using